strickyak/frobio/frob3/README.md

 ## Running your own waiter

+NOTE: If your server has a firewall, you may have to disable blocks on TCP port 2319.
+For instance, with the "uncomplicated firewall", you would say "sudo ufw allow 2319".

 If you run your own waiter on the piece of ethernet connected directly (or though a simple hub) to the CocoIO card, staticly configure the IPv4 settings for that network interface to one of the following: